Dovetail

 When to tip more

 Tipping is a thank-you, not a tax.
-If items arrived damaged, the crew was late without explanation, or someone was unsafe or unprofessional — adjust accordingly, and call the company.
-A short, factual email is more useful to them than silence.
+If items arrived damaged, the crew was late without explanation, or someone was unsafe or unprofessional, adjust accordingly — and tell the company.
+A short, factual email is more useful to them than silence, and gives the lead crew member a chance to address what happened.

 Long-distance moves

 For interstate or cross-country moves, the bill is usually large enough that hourly tipping feels awkward.
-Use 5–10% of the total bill instead.
-On a $6,000 move, that's $300–$600, split between the loading and unloading crews based on how many movers were on each side.
+Use 5–10% of the total bill instead, split between the crews based on how many movers were on each side.

 Frequently asked questions

-Should I tip in cash or can I add it to the bill?
+Should I tip in cash or on a credit card?